 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Bay State Truck Service Inc. in Springfield today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, truck maintenance and repair, or fleet service.

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Hampden, Chicopee, MA, Holyoke, MA, Hampden County, MA, or the surrounding areas, you can bring your car to Bay State Truck Service Inc..
 Since 1974, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Chevrolet's brake pads, your Dodge's rotors, your Ford's fluid, your Freightliner's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Bay State Truck Service Inc. in Springfield, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Bay State Truck Service Inc. in Springfield, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 01104 area or nearby, you can give us a call or schedule an appointment with us online - Bay State Truck Service Inc. - Excellent service with a personal touch-that's the Bay State Truck Service Promise!.